HypersonicSharkz/PaulMapper/howtouse.md

 # Quick Guide
-1. Select x number of notes
+1. Select x number of notes **Must not be on the same time**
 2. Press f9 to generate paul between selected notes
 - if at least two notes are chroma colored it will make a gradient between them
 - if all notes are dots it will make the curve with dots

-3. Press f7 to open a settings menu
+- press f7 to change stuff like precision

 also works with bombs

+## Vibro
+*Still WIP*

+- but if set to true in f7 and rotation sat to false
+- when generating using f9 it will make each note changing between up and down